sindresorhus/conf/readme.md

 The instance is [`iterable`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Iteration_protocols) so you can use it directly in a [`for…of`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Statements/for...of) loop.

+Please see the [Supported Types](#Supported-Types) section for more information about the (de)serialization of pre-configured objects.

 #### .set(key, value)

 Set an item.